 3.5.7.3.
 Phase 3 – Lane change enabling conditions test

-The objective of the test is to check that the lane change [manoeuvre] is only possible once the system has detected a moving object at a distance equal or greater than the distance Srear (as specified in paragraph 5.6.4.8.3.).
+The objective of the test is to check that the lane change manoeuvre is only possible once the system has detected a moving object at a distance equal or greater than the distance Srear (as specified in paragraph 5.6.4.8.3.).

 3.5.7.3.1.
 Following the completion of the test phase 2, another vehicle shall approach from the rear on the adjacent lane in order to enable the system as specified in paragraph 5.6.4.8.3.